medeiros/medeiros.github.io/_posts/2020-10-19-Create-Virtual-Machine-on-Windows-with-HBase.md

 In Virtual Box, make sure that the brand new machine is powered off.
 Go to its settings, and make sure, in Network Section, that both NAT and Host-Only Adapter are defined.

 NAT interface will give you internet access, and Host-Only Interface will give you the possibility to connect to other machines in the same network.
+{:.note}

-It is also required to access VirtualBox Host Network Manager dialog (ctrl+H) and make sure that DHCP is enable and properly configured.
-For instance, one can configure the following way:
+It is also necessary to access VirtualBox Host Network Manager dialog (ctrl+H) and make sure that DHCP is enable and properly configured.
+For instance, one can configure it like below:

 - Adapter
   - Configure Adapter Manually